maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 The logistic-regression model:

-* Correctly identified 1,324 long-stay cases
+* Correctly identified **1,324 long-stay cases**
-* Missed 1,232 long-stay cases
+* Missed **1,232 long-stay cases**
-* Incorrectly flagged 4,201 not-long-stay cases
+* Incorrectly flagged **4,201 not-long-stay cases**
-* Produced a ROC-AUC of only 0.513
+* Produced a **ROC-AUC of 0.513**

 ### Model Decision

 The model should **not be deployed**.

 The available synthetic features contain very little predictive signal.
-The high baseline accuracy was caused by class imbalance and did not indicate real predictive performance because the baseline failed to identify any long-stay cases.
+The baseline’s higher accuracy was caused by class imbalance and did not represent useful predictive performance because it identified no long-stay cases.

-A reliable model would require additional features such as:
+A reliable future model would require variables such as:

 * Diagnosis severity
 * Comorbidities